arshkhan-pathan/arshkhan-pathan/README.md

 - 👋 Hi, I’m @arshkhan-pathan
 - 👀 I’m interested in coding and learning new things.
-- 🌱 I’m currently learning ReactJS and Django.
+- 🌱 I’m currently learning ReactJS and Django
 - 📫 How to reach me instagram @arshkhan_pathan